We have a result!

 Cost: The participation in the Open Call is free of charge.
 Only selected candidates have to pay the participation fee of SEK 2,500 including VAT, which also gives access to the festival’s International Seminar and a weekend festival pass.

-Deadline for applications: 1 August 2017.
+Deadline for applications: Application is now closed.
 Successful candidates will be notified by 15 August.

 Portfolios will be accepted in digital format for the selection process.
 At the Portfolio Review, all projects shall be presented on paper.